gar1t/psycho/README.md

 ## Supported Ecosystem Features

-Psycho will provide a bare bones HTTP server with perhaps some basic suppor for serving static content.
+Psycho will provide a bare bones HTTP server with perhaps some basic support for serving static content.
 The rest will come by way of compatible apps.

 Examples: